Proto-Algonquian language: Urheimat

-There remains some disagreement over the Algonquian Urheimat (homeland of the protolanguage).
+There remains some disagreement over the Algonquian Urheimat (the homeland of a protolanguage).
 The initial theory, first put forth by Frank T. Siebert, Jr. in 1967 based on examining of the ranges of numerous species of plants and animals for which reliable Algonquian cognates existed, holds that Proto-Algonquian was spoken between Lake Huron's Georgian Bay and Lake Ontario, in Ontario, Canada, and at least as far south as Niagara Falls.
 Research a generation later suggests that in fact it was spoken farther west than this, perhaps "somewhere immediately west of Lake Superior" or on the Columbia Plateau.

 Phonology

 Vowels

 Proto-Algonquian had four basic vowels, *i, *e, *a, *o, each of which had a long counterpart (commonly written *i·, *e·, *a·, *o·), for a total of eight vowels.
 The same inventory of eight vowels was found in Proto-Algic, but Proto-Algonquian did not inherit its inventory directly from Proto-Algic.
 Rather, several sound changes left pre-Proto-Algonquian without short *i and *o.
 It is not clear that they had redeveloped by the time of Proto-Algonquian.
 All instances in which Bloomfield reconstructed *o can now be reconstructed as *we based on evidence from some of the Eastern languages (for example, Bloomfield's *nekotwi "one" is now reconstructed as *nekwetwi based on forms like Munsee nkwúti).
 There are still a handful of instances where *o can be reconstructed, usually as the result of a morphophonological process of vowel shortening.
 Goddard concludes that "an independent phoneme *o is of no great antiquity in Proto-Algonquian", but recommends continuing to use it in reconstructions.
 Likewise, Berman states that "PA *i is probably also of recent origin", derived from earlier (pre-Proto-Algonquian) *ye sequences and morphophonological shortening.